 How to get mental health help ?

 Let’s start from the beginning.
 I am not a doctor or health professional.
 I am a regular everyday women who has depression.
 The issues I discuss here are of my own opinion.
-Things I have learnt and experienced and how I finally asked for mental health help.
+Things I have learned and experienced and how I finally found a way to speak about my mental illness.

 Taking note of how you feel

 Mental health illnesses come with a whole host of symptoms that will vary from person the person.
 Here are just a few that you may experience; over tiredness with either sleeping too much or through a lack of sleep / insomnia.
 Feeling more tearful than usual and very easily upset.
 You may start to feel worthless and have a lot of self-doubt.
 This may lead to increasing negative thoughts about yourself and your life.
 You may begin to feel guilty, as though the people you love and care for deserve more?

 - Emptiness and almost a lack of feelings and emotion.

 - Losing pleasure in activities and wanting to avoid social situations.

 - Your reality may feel distorted, you may question your existence and wonder what your purpose is.

 - A deep, overwhelming sadness.
 Not a usual sad feeling but one that pulls you into a deep dark place in your mind.

 - Unable to explain how you feel.
 You can’t put it into words or rationalise your thoughts.